 Recent discovery – DRY brand sparkling cucumber.
 I cut it with about half sparkling water.
 It’s light and refreshing.
 A shake of orange bitters adds another dimension to it, but it’s great plain too.

-Mimosa-sans – 3/4ths Pelligrino, 1/4 OJ (fresh squeezed is best) The perfect compliment to brunch.
+Nomosa – 3/4ths Pelligrino, 1/4 OJ (fresh squeezed is best) Garnish with fraspberries.
+The perfect compliment to brunch.